somexpert/git-novice/_episodes/04-changes.md

 ~~~
 {: .output}

-> ## Word-based diffing
->
-> Sometimes, e.g. in the case of the text documents a line-wise
-> diff is too coarse.
-That is where the `--color-words` option of
-> `git diff` comes in very useful as it highlights the changed
-> words using colors.
-{: .callout}

 > ## Paging the Log
 >
 > When the output of `git log` is too long to fit in your screen,